 “Yeah, man.
 So when can I come buy it?”

 I hear Mr. Dillard rustling around then the clang of the metal doors leading out to the parking lot, so I take off in the other direction and peek around the corner of the building.
 Mr. Dillard comes barreling out and gasps when he sees the For Sale sign.
+I clap my hand over my mouth to silence my laughter.

 “I don’t know who did this, but my car is not for sale!”
 He hangs up and grabs the sign off his window, but his phone starts ringing again.
 Mr. Dillard should stay busy fielding calls from potential buyers the rest of the day.

 The bell rings, so I head back in to third period.
 I have this class with Chloe, my friend Austin’s bitchy ex-girlfriend, and I have the perfect prank planned for her.
-Thankfully, she’s not there yet when I get to class, but I still have to be sneaky, because some of her friends are in here.
+Thankfully, she’s not there yet when I get to class, but I still have to be sneaky because some of her friends are in here.
 The new girl, KC, is here, too, and I wonder if I’ll have any more classes with her.

 I pull a bottle of red food coloring from my pocket and unscrew the lid.
 When I walk by her usual desk, I let my hand dangle over the back of the chair and tip the bottle upside down so a few drops land on the seat.

 When Chloe comes in, I watch in anticipation as she walks over to the desk and slides into the chair without looking.
 Yes!
 Instant period stain.
 And she’s even wearing a pale pink skirt with a shirt barely long enough to cover her midriff, let alone her ass.
+She’s gonna be mortified.

 I have to wait almost the whole period for her to get up, but once I do, it’s totally worth it.
 Mr. Petrowski calls a volunteer up to the board to solve an equation, and show-off Chloe is the first one to stick her hand in the air.

-Her seat is in the last one in the middle aisle, so she has to walk the whole length of the classroom to get to the board, and her ass is clearly visible to everyone.
+Her seat is the last one in the middle aisle, so she has to walk the whole length of the classroom to get to the board, and her ass is clearly visible to everyone.
 When she passes by, some of the girls gasp, and the boys start chuckling, but Chloe doesn’t have a clue what they’re reacting to.
 By the time she gets to the board and starts working on the problem, the whole class is losing it.

 Chloe grabs the dry erase marker and turns around to glare at them.
 “What is wrong with you people?”